Jeffrey Delisle: Early and personal life

 Delisle graduated from Sackville High School in 1990.

 On May 3, 1997, Delisle married Jennifer Lee Janes in Lower Sackville, Nova Scotia.
 On February 17, 1998, he filed for bankruptcy and declared liabilities of $18,587 and assets of $1,000.
 In June 2008, Delisle and his wife separated.
 On May 3, 2010, Delisle and his wife filed for divorce, due to his wife's affair.

 Military career

 Delisle served as a naval threat assessment analyst for the Royal Canadian Navy.
 He initially joined as a reservist in January 1996, enrolling as a regular member in March 2001.
-In October 2001, Delisle completed a leadership course and became a Corporal.
+In October 2001, Delisle completed a leadership course and became a Master Corporal.
 In November 2006, Delisle was promoted to Sergeant.
 In 2008, he enrolled in the faculty of arts at Royal Military College.
 He received his commission as a Sub-Lieutenant in July 2008.
 In September 2010, Delisle graduated from Royal Military College with a Bachelor of Arts.
 He was posted to the multinational naval intelligence and communications centre HMCS Trinity in Halifax in August 2011.